General information about trust accounts

 Requesting a full or partial refund of Statutory Deposit funds held by the Society

 A request needs to be signed by a person with authority over the general trust account, using the Statutory Deposit Refund Request form found on the Society's website here.
-Refunds are arranged promptly online into the firm's trust account.

 -